One week in Belize: the perfect itinerary

 Where to stay in Ambergris Caye – San Pedro

-The main town on the island of Ambergris Caye is San Pedro, and if you want to stay close to restaurants and local shops, this is the place to be.
+The main town on Ambergris Caye is San Pedro, and if you want to stay close to restaurants and local shops, this is the best area to stay.

-We stayed at Xanadu Island Resort, which had a spacious two-bedroom apartment with a full kitchen and a huge living room.
-The pool was a bit small, but it was perfect for the kids to enjoy themselves.
+We stayed at Xanadu Island Resort, which had a spacious two-bedroom apartment with a full kitchen and a large living room.
+The pool wasn’t huge, but it was perfect for the girls to have fun.

-Ambergris Caye offers a range of accommodations for all tastes and budgets.
-Alaia Belize was under construction during our stay but looked incredible, as did the Victoria House Resort & Spa For more budget-friendly options, consider the Caribbean Villas Hotel or, in downtown San Pedro, La Casa de Paz Hotel and the Hotel del Rio.
+Ambergris Caye has accommodation options for every budget and travel style.
+Alaia Belizewas still under construction during our stay but already looked gorgeous, as did Victoria House Resort & Spa.
+For more budget-friendly options, consider the Caribbean Villas Hotel or, right in downtown San Pedro, La Casa de Paz Hotel and Hotel del Rio.

 .